agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- "blocking" constraints.
     noConstraints : ∀ {a} {A : Set a} → TC A → TC A

+    -- Run the given computation at the type level, allowing use of erased things. workOnTypes : ∀ {a} {A : Set a} → TC A → TC A

     -- Run the given TC action and return the first component.
 Resets to -- the old TC state if the second component is 'false', or keep the -- new TC state if it is 'true'.